Program

 • Andrea Pintimalli, University of Padova

-S9.1.5: Christian apophatic Ttadition in the Latin Catholic church and contemplative studies
+S9.1.5: Christian apophatic Tradition in the Latin Catholic church and contemplative studies

 • Rossano Zas Friz, Santa Clara University